Model of incompressible turbulent flows via a kinetic theory: Conclusions

 \section{Conclusions}

-In this work, we extended and analyzed the kinetic model for incompressible turbulence proposed by~\cite{chen2023average} and demonstrated improved applicability and physical consistency.
+In this work, we extended and analyzed the kinetic theoretic model for turbulence derived from the first principles of incompressible Navier-Stokes equation by~\cite{chen2023average} and demonstrated improved applicability and physical consistency.
 By redefining the relaxation time as $\tau=K/(7\epsilon)$, the Chapman–Enskog expansion of the kinetic model yielded linear and nonlinear eddy viscosity and gradient diffusion closures with transport coefficients ($C_\mu=0.0816, \text{Pr}_T=0.7$) that are in quantitative agreement with those of conventional turbulence models.
 The analysis of our kinetic model reveals that its second-order expansion generates various material derivatives and higher-order derivatives of TKE.
-Unlike previous results for the Boltzmann-BGK equation without TKE dissipation~\citep{chen2004expanded} or for the Fokker-Planck equation~\citep{heinz2007unified,luan2025constructing}, the analysis of our kinetic model yielded different forms of material derivatives for the linear terms and higher-order derivative terms involving TKE from the second-order expansion.
 To our knowledge, such closed-form Chapman–Enskog expressions for the TKE flux and its nonlinear corrections have not previously been reported for this class of turbulent kinetic models.
 To address wall-bounded turbulence, we developed two approaches within a unified kinetic framework.
 For applications outside the viscous sublayer, the non-equilibrium extrapolation boundary condition based on wall function approaches was proposed for the HR-BGK model, maintaining accurate logarithmic layer behaviour at lower computational expense.
 For direct viscous sublayer resolution, we constructed a low-Reynolds-number kinetic model incorporating a damping function and a viscous diffusion term, with the fully diffuse wall condition.
-It is worth noting that the present methods for wall-bounded flows are fundamentally different from the boundary conditions based on the wall function method of \citet{srinivasan1977turbulent}, devised for the kinetic model of \citet{lundgren1969model}.
-Our approach is not restricted to regions outside the viscous sublayer, enabling treatment of the complete flow domain from wall to bulk region.